Exercise Your Brain with Cross-Training Techniques

-Left Brain Dominant/Linear Thinkers
+Left Brainers: Linear Thinkers

-• Process information linearly — step by step
+• Process information step by step (linearly)

 • Work well with symbols — math, technical things, formulas and languages

-Right Brain Dominant/Holistic Thinkers
+Right Brainers: Holistic Thinkers

 • Impatient with details – Are not one for details first

-• Want to know WHY they are doing something before they begin
+• Want to know WHY they are doing something

 • Visual learners — remember faces over names, more apt to be artistic or creative